nexxai/tuimail/README.md

 ## Troubleshooting

+### Help commands

+You can always type `?` to see what keys are available in that context

 ### macOS Keychain Behavior

 **Important for macOS Users**: Each time you compile or run a new build of the application (e.g., with `cargo run` or `cargo build`), macOS will treat it as a different application due to the changed binary signature.
 This means you will be re-prompted for your keychain password and will need to select "Always Allow" to grant the application access to stored credentials.